Skip to content

 Type Input<Object>

 Configure the API Gateway logs in CloudWatch.
-By default, access logs are enabled and kept forever.
+By default, access logs are enabled and kept for 1 month.

 {